Ask Dave: What can I do to extend the life of my awning?

 Dear Dave,

 My wife and I have a Jayco North Point 5th wheel.
-I am going to retire in 2022 and we are planning to live in our RV in Florida.
+I am going to retire and we are planning to live in our RV in Florida.
 Do you have any idea what I can use to protect the awning and slide toppers from the sun?
 Thanks. —Tim

 Dear Tim,